-Things to do while you recover
+Things to do during recovery

-For the Aspiring Bookworms: Read the Classics!
+For the Aspiring Bookworms:

 Alternatively, buy the audiobooks of these great stories and listen to them while you try the increasingly popular hobby: colouring books for adults!
 These can help reduce stress and keep your brain engaged.